n2cholas/n2cholas.github.io/_posts/2019-09-27-intro-to-random-forests.md

 In the "real world", you will need to do much more than is shown below.
 There are numerous Kaggle Kernels demonstrating in depth data cleaning.
 For the purposes of this workshop, we will do (less than) the bare minimum for two reasons:

-1. We are using a relatively clean dataset (very few data oddities).
+1. We are using a relatively clean dataset (with few data oddities).
 2. Our model analysis will tell us where to focus our data cleaning and feature engineering efforts.
 3. This workshop is only an hour long :P.